 2. Main Complaint

 After meeting a person (patient) during the first stage (personal details) it is common sense, and good manners to enquire for the reason of the visit (consultation).
 At this stage, the clinician is looking for one sentence or one word, such as “My teeth are sensitive to cold drinks” or “Terrible toothache”.
 This stage serves as the triage system and the purpose is to avoid time wasting and embarrassing incidents, where patients are subjected to detailed examinations and investigations when all they really wanted was to “Have my teeth cleaned” or “Need a crown recemented”.
 Once the main complaint refers to anything related to pain, sensitivity, aches, swelling, discomfort or anything similar, it is in order to proceed along the road of endodontic diagnosis.
+During the taking of the main complaint, the dentist should resist the temptation to be drawn into a discussion about the detailed dental history.
+This comes later.
+If the discussion about the main complaint is expanded to include all the symptoms and the nature thereof, it might induce the practitioner to progress into the examination, forgetting to take the medical history.
+This could have some serious consequences.

 3. Medical History